nxvapps/ncast/README.md

 ### Screenshots
 TODO

+### Configuration
+All configuration for obs can be found in /data/obs.
+If no data is present a default set will be copied over to ensure a base level of functionality.

 ### Credits
 For now we support open source contributors and use only projects with open licenses.
 If you are going to